polterguy/lizzie/docs/introduction.md

 If you exchange the above `any` with an `all`, it will not yield true, since not all of the arguments it needs to test will evaluate to true.

+#### Boolean shortcutting your code

-**Notice** - This creates a dilemma for us, where the previously mentioned `@` becomes crucially important due to something that is called _"boolean conditional shortcut"_, which implies that both the OR and the AND operator does not need to check its arguments, if the first argument returns true for `any`, or the first argument returns null for `all`.
-This is because when we test for any, and the first argument yields true, we don't need to check anymore arguments to know that our `if` will evaluate to true.
+Since everything in Lizzie is evaluated, this creates a dilemma for us, where the previously mentioned `@` becomes crucially important due to something that is called _"boolean conditional shortcut"_, which implies that both the OR and the AND operator does not need to check its arguments, if the first argument returns true for `any`, or the first argument returns null for `all`.
+This is because when we test for any, and the first argument yields true, we don't need to check anymore arguments to know that our function will evaluate to true.
 While for `and`, if the first argument yields null, we know that `any` as a whole will not yield true.
-This implies that for costy functions, that have a significant cost to evaluate, we can use the `@` symbol to avoid evaluating the condition, before we know for a fact that we need to.
-And since the value of the n-1 argument always decides if we need to evaluate the n argument, we can significantly conserve resources by postponing the evaluation of the condition in both `any` and `all` invocations.
+This implies that for expensive functions, that have a significant cost to evaluate, we can use the `@` symbol to avoid evaluating the condition, before we know for a fact that we need to.
+And since the value of the n-1 argument always decides if we need to evaluate the n argument, we can significantly conserve resources by postponing the evaluation of the condition in both our `any` functions and our `all` functions.

 Consider the following entire console program.